Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.ContainerScan.md

 ## NOTES

-This rule applies when analyzing resources deployed (in-flight) to Azure.
+This rule applies when analyzing resources deployed (in-flight) to Azure and does not detect third-party scanning tools.

 ## LINKS